 This list is a mixed bag of titles, there's no hard and fast theme, just a few books I am going to give my 9 year old to read.
 Of course, no list can be comprehensive, but I hope these books give you a start.
-You can also add to your library nonfiction book pile by using my list of 55 science picture books, which includes 5 books each for 11 topics.
+You can also add to your library nonfiction book pile by using my list of 50 science picture books, which includes 5 books each for 10 topics.

 These books are all heavy on the illustrations and photographs, even the longer ones.
 Some of them are standard picture book-length that you can read aloud, either to your 4th grader or to younger kids.
 (Note: covers and titles are affiliate links.)

 Built to Last is a hugely long book that may indeed keep your kids busy all summer.
 I hardly need introduce Macaulay, his books are so famous.
 Lots of detail, intricate illustrations and lengthly explanations of structures will suck kids in.
 Kids who like to build and engineer stuff will be fascinated.
 Younger kids who may be daunted by the length and depth of the book will enjoy Macaulay's My Readers Series.
 Each of these books looks at a single machine, such as the jet engine, the eye, or the toilet (that's right).
-Also available as an ebook.

 Eye to Eye: How Animals See The World.
 Since Kiddo has regaled me with many facts about how birds see, I thought he might enjoy this book about the eyes of other animals.
 If your child enjoys books about animals, I highly recommend searching out Steve Jenkins' books.
 He has written many fascinating picture books at different reading levels and they all include his stellar cut paper collage illustrations.
-Also available as an ebook.

 Moonbird: A Year on the Wind with the Great Survivor B95.
 Two weekends ago my son met author Philip Hoose at the New York Historical Society.
 It was a book club meeting to discuss Hoose's book about the extinction of the Ivory Billed Woodpecker, The Race to Save the Lord God Bird.
 We've had Moonbird out from the library before, but I think Kiddo will enjoy reading it again, now that he's a tad older and has met the author.
 Robert F. Sibert Informational Book Honor Award winner.
-Also available as an ebook.

 We Are the Ship: The Story of Negro League Baseball.
 What would summer be without a baseball book?
-My 9 year old LOVES studying his enormous baseball card collection (he is aided and abetted by his dad) and reads loads of stat-filled books about the game.
+My 4th grader LOVES studying his enormous baseball card collection (he is aided and abetted by his dad) and reads loads of stat-filled books about the game.
 This book is a fascinating narration of the history of the Negro League, its talented players, the struggle of the teams' owners and the important role the League played in the history of the sport in America.
 Kadir's text is engaging, and as always, his illustrations will amaze you and draw you into the emotional life of this historical period.
 A must read for all baseball lovers.

 Ick!
 Yuck!
 Eew!: Our Gross American History.
 See my above note about the trap of making American history boring though sanitization.
 Actually, after reading this one you may crave sanitization, but that's another story.
 I've never met a boy who didn't go in for the gross stuff.
 (I'm sure girls will love this one, too.
 I'm a mom of boys, so I speak from that perspective.)
 So while they are "eew-iing" and "yuck-ing" and "gross-ing" sneak in a bit of history, too.
-Also available as an ebook.

 Brick by Brick is a picture book that will get your kids thinking about the White House in an entirely new light.
 This is a fascinating book for adults, too and we will all do well to remember that slaves were a large part of the work force that hauled the bricks and erected one of our nation's most famous symbols of freedom.
 Smith use poetry to tell the story of the slaves, their labor and how many of them went on to purchase their freedom.
 (Side note: I love when non-fiction books are written as poems.)
 Cooper's illustrations, as usual, capture the faces of history.